jasonlee17/DESSN5YR_TESTDR/docs/0_DATA.rst

     - Each ``HOSTGAL_{}`` has ``HOSTGAL2_{}`` for 2nd host-match;
     - -999 indicates no 2nd host; else values are filled.
     - First listed host has smallest DDLR and may not be the true host

+.. note:: Using data from the `HOSTGAL` quantities:

+    Please cite `Kelsey et al. 2023`_ and `Wiseman et al. 2020`_.